Andrew Balmford

 Andrew Balmford is a professor of conservation science at the University of Cambridge.
 His research focuses on planning conservation, comparing the costs and benefits of conservation and how conservation can be reconciled with other activities.

 Education and career

 Balmford studied for his undergraduate degree, and PhD at the University of Cambridge before becoming a research fellow at the university.
 He was then a research fellow at the Institute of Zoology before becoming a lecturer at Sheffield University.
 He returned to Cambridge in 1998 as a member of the zoology department.
-He is currently a fellow of Clare College and was elected a Fellow of the Royal Society in 2011.
+He was a fellow of Clare College from 2008 to 2024, and was elected a Fellow of the Royal Society in 2011.

 Research

 In 1993, along with two other researchers, he investigated why the tails of birds are shaped as they are, aiming to test Charles Darwin's hypothesis that females have a preference for males with longer and more ornate tails using aerodynamic analysis.
 They reported that shallow forked shaped tails (such as those of the house martin) are aerodynamically optimal and that species with them had similar lengthed tails, indicating they could have developed through natural selection.
 In species with longer tails, males tend to have longer tails than females and which also create drag, since this is no advantage except for when courting, the authors suggested long tails may have evolved through sexual selection.

 In 1998, he published a paper in Nature describing how the biodiversity of rainforest in Uganda could be estimated by counting populations of birds and butterflies.
 In 1999, again in Nature, he reported that the cost of conserving all life on earth would be approximately $320bn a year compared to the $6bn spent then.
 According to his group's research, this was less than 25% of the cost of environmentally damaging subsidies that governments supported at that time.
 The Financial Times commented that removing agricultural subsidies was already known to be "fraught with difficulties" and that only $1bn had been channelled into conservation projects since an agreement in 1992.
 Balmford was quoted as saying that the strongest argument to protect nature is "moral, cultural and philosophical".

 In 2002, he led a research project that found children could name a greater proportion of Pokémon characters than common species of British wildlife; 8-year-olds could identify 80% of Pokémon characters but only 50% of species.
 Balmford suggested that conservationists could create a game similar to Pokémon to encourage children to learn about the environment, saying "People tend to care about what they know."
 He also reported in Science that the benefits of conserving nature far outweigh the benefits of development, by a factor of 100 to 1, due to the loss of ecosystem services.
 It was estimated that humanity loses about $250bn per year due to habitat destruction.